-Akademy is the annual meeting of the KDE community.
-It consists of the general assembly of the KDE e.V., a KDE conference and a multi-day workshop for coding, workshops, discussions, meeting people, having fun and more.
+Akademy consists of the general assembly of the KDE e.V., a KDE conference and a multi-day workshop for coding, workshops, discussions, meeting people, having fun and more.
 Alternative formats are possible but this one has proven to be successful in the past.
 The requirements for a location for Akademy are listed below.
 These requirements are based on experience with previous Akademy locations.
 They are not set in stone, but deviating from these requirements will need good reasons and some creativity to provide alternative solutions for making Akademy a successful and enjoyable event.